Cardiac and Systemic Vascular Function Curves

 Coupling of Cardiac and Vascular Function

-When the cardiac and vascular function curves are plotted together on the same graph coordinates, there is a unique intersect between the two curves (point A in figure).
-This crossing point of the two curves represents the steady-state operating point defining the cardiac output and right atrial pressure for these particular physiological conditions represented by the cardiac function and systemic vascular function curves.
+When the cardiac and vascular function curves are plotted together on the same graph coordinates, there is a unique intersect between the two curves (black curves at point A in figure).
+This crossing point of the two curves represents the steady-state operating point defining the cardiac output and right atrial pressure for the particular physiological conditions represented by the cardiac vascular function curves.
 In this example, the CO is 5 L/min at a PRA of 0 mmHg (point A).
+If SVR were decreased by administering an arterial vasodilator drug, this would rotate the systemic function curve to the right (red curve) and Pmc would remain unchanged.
+The new equilibrium would be point B showing that arterial dilation would lead to an increase in PRA and CO.
+The PRA increases because the decrease in SVR would decrease arterial pressure (and arterial blood volume) thereby shifting blood volume to the venous side.
+The CO increases primarily because stroke volume is enhanced by the Frank-Starling mechanism in response to the increase in preload, and because ventricular afterload is reduced as represented by the small shift to the left in the cardiac function curve.

-If cardiac function were enhanced, the cardiac function curve would shift up and to the left along the vascular function curve.
+If cardiac function were enhanced (not shown), the cardiac function curve would shift up and to the left along the vascular function curve.
 There would only be, however, a very small increase in CO because decreasing the PRA below zero causes venous collapse, which impedes venous return and hence filling of the ventricle.

 If cardiac function is depressed (e.g., as occurs in systolic heart failure), the cardiac function curve shifts down and to the right (red cardiac function curve in figure), and the intercept will change from Point A to B. This shows that depressing the heart leads to an increase in PRA and venous pressures along with the decrease in CO.
 If this depressed cardiac function is also accompanied by an increase in blood volume, venous constriction (decreased venous compliance, CV) and arterial constriction (increased SVR) as occurs in heart failure, the systemic function curve will shift to the right and have a reduced slope.
 The new operating point (C) represents this equilibrium condition.
 Notice that these systemic vascular function changes help to partially restore CO (from point B to C) despite the depressed cardiac function curve.
 This, however, occurs at the expense of further increasing PRA and venous pressures.